hhubbell/smartkeg/README.md

 The build script will configure the MySQL database user and create the required tables; it will require root access (or any user with `CREATE/DROP` rights) to your MySQL database.
 It will also make a copy of the Smartkeg source code into te systems `/usr/local/src/` directory, and create the service files.

+To skip the dependency check when building, add the following arg: `--no-check`

+To skip the database creation proces, add the following arg: `--no-db`

 To run the Smartkeg system at startup on Arch Linux, run the following:

 `# systemctl enable smartkeg`